 Fewer than one-fifth of respondents predicted a Trump victory.
 More, in fact, chose to punt than make a solid guess.
 Or maybe the punters just liked the idea of associating themselves with the 16th-century French astrologer and physician whose name is still synonymous with prophetic powers.

-We gave a friendly nod to the possible efforts of Vladimir Putin and the very real efforts of Q (whoever that really is) to interfere in the election.
-Q appears to have successfully made more of a fuss than Big Bad Vlad, though it's certainly possible that either (or both) of them directly stoked the frustrations and delusions that boiled over into the brief attack on the U.S. Capitol last week.
+We gave a friendly nod to the possible efforts of Vladimir Putin and the very real efforts of Q (whoever that actually is) to interfere in the election.
+Q appears to have successfully made more of a fuss than Big Bad Vlad, though it's certainly possible that either (or both) of them directly stoked the frustrations and delusions that boiled over into the horrific (if brief) attack on the U.S. Capitol last week.

 Here's one prediction we can make with a high degree of certainty: There's not another presidential election until 2024.
 Ergo, there will almost certainly not be a presidential election question lurking at the end of the Salary Survey this year.
 Come back in late August or early September to find out!